mhibx/wazuh-security-monitoring-lab/investigations/incident-05-account-discovery-net-user-powershell.md

 100101 → Level 7
 ```

-The higher severity represents the additional specificity provided by the custom detection.
+The higher severity reflects the additional specificity provided by the custom rule.

 It does not by itself mean the activity is malicious.